Have Questions? Call us

 Battery life is very good.
 One set of Duracell Alkaline batteries will last 3-4 hours.
 The scope has a battery life indicator that changes from green to yellow to red.
 You will still have over an hour of power left after the indicator turns red.

 I have shot the Wraith at the range in bright sunlight, at dusk and total darkness and the display screen is always clear.
 There is a brightness control in the settings if you think it is overly bright in full sunlight.
 The diopter focus adjustment on the rear eyepiece lets you focus the reticle until sharp for your eyes, and makes the screen info easy to read.
-The front manual focus adjustment is precise and focus ring has a firm movement that does not change unless you physically turn it.
-The front lens has a rubber dust cover and the rear lens has a removable rubber eye shade.
+The front manual focus adjustment is precise and the focus ring has a firm movement that does not change unless you physically turn it.
+The front lens has a rubber dust cover and the rear lens has a removable rubber eyeshade.

 Finally, the rain let up and Doug and I were able to hunt some pastures and cut hay fields.
 We found a sounder of hogs in a pasture without too much vegetation and were able to take a couple of larger hogs in the video above.
 The distance to the hogs is about 50 yards.
 The quality of the video does not actually represent how good the image quality of the scope really is.
 The view through the scope is much brighter and sharper.
 The black pigs in the video were easily seen in the scope.

 A couple of hunts later I was lucky enough to capture a coyote hunt on video, and the Sightmark again worked like a champ.
 Things happened quickly but the Wraith makes it easy to record the hunt.
-This coyote came into the field from 200 yards, and was working to the call.
+This coyote came into the field from 200 yards and was working to the call.
 All I had to do was touch one button and then concentrate on making a good shot.
 The colored reticle really stands out against the black/white video image so making a shot is easy.
 One shot from my trusty 6.5 Grendel put him down at a little over a hundred yards.

 The clarity of the Wraith is so much better than the older Sightmark Photon XT and RT models.
 The adjustable focus of the scope gives you a clear and detailed image at any distance.
 The included Sightmark IR illuminator is a good light out to about 200 yards.
-It it compact, can be zoomed from flood to a pinpoint beam and has three power settings.
+It is compact, can be zoomed from flood to a pinpoint beam and has three power settings.
 That being said, the quality of the scope is much better than the factory illuminator's range.
-Double the light and the Wraith can deliver clear images at much longer range.
+Double the light and the Wraith can deliver clear images at a much longer range.

 The Wraith's control buttons and focus rings are very easy to work in the dark.
 All of the functions you use during hunting are accessed using the arrow buttons around the center power button.
 After using the Wraith for a short while, using the functions are just second nature.
 When we spotted the hogs in the video, our guns and tripods were in the back of the truck.
 I grabbed my rifle, hit the power button and by the time I got my shooting sticks ready, the scope was ready to go.
-I hit the the left button for night mode, the right for record and I was ready to shoot in under a minute.
+I hit the left button for night mode, the right for record and I was ready to shoot in under a minute.
 The Wraith powers up in only 5 seconds!

 The Wraith can save up to five zero settings for different loads or rifles.
 There is an optional return to zero mount available from Outdoor Legacy for $59.
 It is a very secure mount.
 Once locked in and zeroed, it holds and does not move.
 Even after my inadvertent "drop test", it still maintained zero.